CLI Scripts in a Nette Application

 use Dibi;

-# Autoload of classes with Composer - and also of our Bootstrap class
+# Autoloading classes via Composer - including our Bootstrap class

 require __DIR__ . '/../vendor/autoload.php';

-# Configurator will compose DI container for us
+# Let the configurator build the DI container for us

 $container = App\Bootstrap::bootForCron()